bebeljs/bebel/README.md

   The Javascript code of
   a function for `command` and `this` resources.
 The Javascript code of a class for `instance` resources.

-In the example, `THIS` is an object which contains all the resources declared by the registry method.
-It also contains native methods like `sessionStart` invoked on each connection. `sessionStart` can be redefined by the registry method.

 Any javascript file present in the root directory or will automatically be transformed into resources if it is named with the prefix `command.` or `this.` or `instance.`
+The project tree can be organized in a complex way, the search for resources is **recursive**.

 #### Example
 ***command.square.js*** :